Answering “Why Do You Want to Be a Doctor?”

 This interviewee’s story about their family member is unique, relevant, honest, personal, and compelling.

-The interviewee wanted to add experiences from high school and college, but nothing was quite as powerful as the story about their grandpa, so they edited down to this core story.
+The interviewee wanted to add experiences from high school and college.
+Still, nothing was quite as powerful as the story about their grandpa, so they edited everything down to focus on this core story.

 Although this answer does not include clinical experience or further exploration of the medical field in high school or college, this brief and compelling story about their grandpa is likely to incite follow-up questions from the interviewer.
 From there, the applicant can talk about their actual experiences – professional, clinical, and philanthropic – to prove that they’ve explored the field of medicine and have what it takes to become a doctor.